 HOPE Youth Leadership Program

 The HOPE Youth Leadership Program (HYLP) is a statewide development program designed to prepare high school students for a self-sufficient future that will allow for economic and political parity through a college education.
-Established in 2004, the HYLP has trained over 4,000 high school students statewide through HOPE’s Conferences, including 615 alumnae of the program’s six-month intensive Leadership Track.
+Established in 2004, the HYLP has trained more than 4,000 high school students across California through HOPE’s conferences, including 615 graduates of the program’s six-month intensive Leadership Track.

-Through the HYLP, low-income, high school-age students prepare for college, gain financial literacy skills, civic leadership skills, and build social capital alongside peers and advisors who support them in achieving their personal academic goals.
+Through the HYLP, low-income high school students prepare for college, gain financial literacy skills, civic leadership skills, and build social capital alongside peers and advisors who support them in achieving their personal academic goals.

 HYLP is transforming futures: